grodansparadis/vscp/docs/level2_driver_simulation.md

  | _measurementclass[0..n] | long    | Class used for sent measurement events.
 Default is [CLASS1.MEASUREMENT](http://docs.vscp.org/spec/latest/#/./class1.measurement)                                                                                                          |
  | _measurementtype[0..n]  | long    | Type used for sent measurement events.
 Default is [Type=6, Temperature](http://docs.vscp.org/spec/latest/#/./class1.measurement#type6-0x06-temperature)                                                                                                          |

-The full variable name is built from the name you give the driver (prefix before _variablename) in vscpd.conf.
+The full variable name is built from the name you give the driver (prefix before _variablename) in vscpd.json.
 So in the examples below the driver have the name **sim1** and the full variable name for the **_zone0** will thus be

    sim1_zone0